 - How well an app is serving you and what your users say about it (easy to use? buggy?, etc.)

-- Automations you can add to eliminate the need for an app
+- Automation you can add to eliminate the need for an app

 Use “Follow the Document” Data Security Policies